 - Baking supplies

 If these generics are good enough for professional chefs, consider that they’re probably good enough for you too.

 Who doesn’t love frozen pizza, chips and other snacks?

 In many cases, you can save money with store brands.
 Professional chefs in the “Do Pharmacists Buy Bayer?” study favored multiple types of generic snacks over branded products.
-In additional to frozen pizza and snacks, they included:
+In addition to frozen pizza and snacks, they included:

 - Spreads and dips